Jorunn Gleditsch Lossius

 Jorunn Elisabet Gleditsch Lossius (born 29 February 1980) is a Norwegian politician for the Christian Democratic Party.

 Education

-Lossius has studied christianity, drama/theater and history at the University of Agder.
+Lossius has studied Christianity, drama/theater, and history at the University of Agder.

 Political career

 Parliament

 She served as a deputy representative to the Parliament of Norway from Aust-Agder during the term 2017–2021.
-In 2019 she moved up to full representative as Kjell Ingolf Ropstad entered Solberg's Cabinet.
+She deputised for Kjell Ingolf Ropstad while he served as minister in Solberg's Cabinet between 2019 and 2021.
 She was elected deputy member for Vest-Agder in the 2021 election.
-At the time of election she was also deputy mayor of Lillesand.

-She caused a lot of attention in April 2021, after posting a picture on Facebook of her pregnant belly.
-The picture was a reaction on the Socialist Left Party's decision to extend the limit for self-determined abortion from the current Norwegian law which allows 12 weeks, to 22 weeks.
+She caused a media stir in April 2021, after posting a picture on Facebook of her pregnant belly, which was a reaction to the Socialist Left Party's decision to extend the limit for self-determined abortion from the current Norwegian law which allows 12 weeks, to 22 weeks.

+Party politics

+Lossius was a candidate for first deputy leader of the party ahead of the 2023 convention that April, but lost with 56 votes against Ida Lindtveit Røse's 98.

+In the aftermath of Olaug Bollestad's resignation in August 2024, the party's election committee officially designated her as second deputy leader in December, with Dag Inge Ulstein as leader and Ida Lindtveit Røse as first deputy leader.
+The trio were formally elected at the extraordinary party convention on 25 January 2025.

+Local politics

+She served as deputy mayor of Lillesand Municipality between 2015 and 2019.
+She took over from the Conservatives' Hege Marie Holthe and was later succeeded by fellow party member Geir Svenningsen.

+Following the 2023 local elections, she was elected deputy county mayor, with the Conservative Party's Arne Thomassen as county mayor.